Last updated on January 12th, 2023

 Although these 2 cups are present, the FA Cup may be considered to be the more prestigious trophy.

-This could be due to the FA Cup’s longer history, as well as the better prizes you’ll receive for winning it!
+This could be due to the FA Cup’s long history, as well as the better prizes you’ll receive for winning it!

 Are you passionate about football and want to earn some side income?